 Learning through Real-Life Opportunities

-Another fun way of learning for children is by giving them real-life opportunities.
-This might include baking, using money in a pretend shop you have set up or going to the local shop to fetch ingredients, writing letters/postcards, and posting them in our pretend post-box, and role-playing in the home corner and the mud kitchen outside.
+Another fun way for children to learn is by giving them real-life opportunities.
+These might include baking, using money in a pretend shop you have set up or going to the local shop to fetch ingredients, writing letters/postcards and posting them in our pretend postbox, and role-playing in the home corner and the mud kitchen outside.
 The possibilities are endless!

-Getting your pre-school-aged children to practice their writing regularly will ensure that their writing is improving.
-Keeping writing fun, light-hearted and making it an activity they actually want to do, not have to do is the key to making sure children continue to write on a regular basis.
+Getting your 3 and 4-year-olds to practice their writing regularly will improve their writing.
+Keeping writing fun and light-hearted and making it an activity they want to do, not have to do, is the key to making sure children continue to write regularly.
 At Angels, we will set up activities such as name writing using our name stones, phonics worksheet practising our sound of the week, tracing, writing in a sand tray, and many more.
-We do try and encourage our toddlers to have a go at tracing their names as well as other writing activities as this helps them to get used to holding writing equipment.
+We try to encourage our toddlers to have a go at tracing their names and other writing activities, as this helps them get used to holding writing equipment.

 Reading